Best RV Pet Temperature Monitor: My Top Pick After Testing Waggle, Necto & MarCELL

 More expensive monthly plans are available, but include active monitoring.
 Without a permanent address (location to send emergency services) active monitoring isn’t beneficial or worth the cost.

-By adding their temperature sensor to your setup, you’ll get real-time temperature readings on their mobile app.
-Additionally, their smoke and carbon monoxide detectors will also send you real-time alerts — something no other RV pet monitor offers and a huge benefit for RV travelers.
+By adding their temperature sensor to your setup, you’ll get real-time temperature readings in their mobile app.
+Additionally, their smoke and carbon monoxide detectors will also send you real-time alerts — something no other RV pet monitoring system offers and a huge benefit for RV travelers.

 There is a catch, however.
 SimpliSafe temperature monitor only updates once per hour.
 That means the temperature can be out of range for a while before the system sends you an alert.

-If you open the app and refresh, you can get real-time updates as frequently as you’d like — but you have to remember to check it.
+If you open the app and manually refresh, you can get real-time updates as frequently as you’d like without waiting the full hour — but you have to remember to check it.

-NOTE: Cameras require a wifi connection in order to be accessed remotely.
+NOTE: SimpliSafe cameras require a wifi connection in order to be accessed remotely.

-An additional perk is that for around $30 you can also add water alarms to your system.
-I loved this option and kept an alarm under my sink, and in my water heater cabinet — places I rarely look at and could develop a small leak that got out of hand before I’d ever notice.
+Additionally, for $30 you can also add water alarms to your system.
+I loved this option and kept one water alarm under my sink, and one in my water heater cabinet — places I rarely look at and could develop a small leak that got out of hand before I’d ever notice.

 SimpliSafe will send alerts whenever:

-TIP: SimpliSafe uses a Verizon connection by default, but you can request an AT&T connection when you buy your system.
+TIP: SimpliSafe uses a Verizon cellular connection by default, but you can request an AT&T model when you buy your system.
 I recommend getting AT&T because it works better in more remote areas.

 Out of the box, SimpliSafe runs on 110v household electricity.
-That means you either need to power up your inverter daily to charge the backup battery (lasts for 1 day), or make an easy 15-minute, $10 modification (I show how to, with photos, here).
+That means you either need to power up your inverter daily to charge the backup battery (a full charge lasts for 1 day), or make an easy 15-minute modification for about $10 (I show how to, with photos, here).

 << Read More: RV pet safety tips & essentials >>